 If You're Uninsured and Get in an Accident in Virginia

-Under Virginia law, drivers are required to either obtain the minimum mandated level of auto insurance coverage or pay an uninsured motorist fee to the Virginia Department of Motor Vehicles (DMV).
+Under Virginia law, drivers are required to either obtain the mandated minimum of auto insurance coverage or pay an uninsured motorist fee to the Virginia Department of Motor Vehicles (DMV).

 In Virginia, Uninsured Drivers Can Still Hold Negligent Parties Liable

-Virginia drivers face a fault-based auto accident state, negligent drivers can be held legally liable for damages that they have caused.
-If another driver—or any other party—was at fault for your car crash, you have the legal right to hold them responsible for your damages.
+Virginia is a fault-based auto accident state, where negligent drivers can be held legally liable for damages that they have caused.
+If another driver—or any other party—was the at-fault party for your car crash, you have the legal right to hold them responsible for your damages.
 This is true even if you do not have active auto insurance coverage.

 If you find yourself in this situation, it is highly recommended that you consult with an experienced Virginia car accident attorney as soon possible.
+Most lawyers offer a free consultation.
 Your attorney will be able to review the specific nature of your case and help you take the appropriate steps to protect your rights and to pursue full and fair financial compensation for your losses.

 You May Face a Lawsuit from Another Driver